switchcollab/Switch-Bots-Python-Library/docs/docs/mini-apps/components/Tab.md

 # TabBar

-Represents a layout containing a tab bar.
+Represents a component containing a tab bar.

 ### Properties:

-- `type`: The type of the tab bar layout, set to "tab".
 - `tabs`: A list of `TabBarTile` instances representing individual tabs.
 - `bar_type`: The type of the tab bar, default is `TabBarType.SWIPE`.